vuejs/composition-api/README.md

 ### JSX/TSX

 JSX is now officially supported on [vuejs/jsx](https://github.com/vuejs/jsx).
-You can enabled it by following [this document](https://github.com/vuejs/jsx/tree/dev/packages/babel-preset-jsx#usage).
+You can enable it by following [this document](https://github.com/vuejs/jsx/tree/dev/packages/babel-preset-jsx#usage).
 A community maintained version can be found at [babel-preset-vca-jsx](https://github.com/luwanquan/babel-preset-vca-jsx) by [@luwanquan](https://github.com/luwanquan).

 To support TSX, create a declaration file with the following content in your project.